Naturalization and Citizenship Lawyers Serving Florida & Beyond

 - Advise you if you have made mistakes that could affect your already filed application

 Your naturalization lawyer in South Florida can help you navigate the many facets of your application.
 For example, spending time away from the United States or owing taxes can affect your application process.
 Child custody cases and past mistakes you have made can also impact the process.
-Your citizenship lawyer in Fort Lauderdale, FL can ensure these issues do not prevent you from securing naturalization if you qualify.
+Your naturalization lawyer in Fort Lauderdale, Florida can ensure these issues do not prevent you from securing naturalization.

 Even if you have no pressing issues you think may affect your naturalization application, minor errors can result in delays or denials.
 A citizenship attorney in Broward County, including Fort Lauderdale, can ensure the process runs as smoothly as possible.

-If you are seeking a naturalization attorney in Fort Lauderdale, Florida contact the immigration attorneys and their team at Shane, Shane & Brauwerman.
-Our naturalization team in Broward County has helped thousands of individuals realize their dreams of citizenship.
-Contact Shane, Shane & Brauwerman today to schedule a confidential consultation to review your situation and get started with the process.
+If you are seeking a naturalization attorney in Fort Lauderdale, Florida, contact the Florida Bar Board Certified immigration attorneys and their team at Shane & Shane, P.A.
+Our naturalization attorneys in Broward County have helped countless individuals realize their dreams of becoming a United States citizen.
+Contact Shane & Shane today to schedule a confidential comprehensive consultation to review your situation and get started with the process.